user202729/tex-fast-recompile/README.md

      |--.--|--. --|--.           --|--.      --|
 ```

-It can be easily seen that after the change, it only takes 2 instead of 5 time unit
+It can be easily seen that after the change, it only takes 2 instead of 5 time units
 from when the file is saved to when the change is reflected in the PDF.